noodldocs/noodldocs.github.io/guides/states.md

 # States

 A common concept in Noodl is the use of different visual states.
-In this guide we will cover this with and example of how to create a simple reusable switch component.
+In this guide we will cover this with an example of how to create a simple reusable switch component.

 ![](states/switch.gif ':class=img-size-s')